English | Română

 Loans: The telecommunications company Cosmote Romania has secured a EUR 225 million loan arranged by the European Bank for Reconstruction and Development (EBRD) to further develop the growth of its broadband infrastructure.
 EUR 75 million will come directly from the EBRD, the other EUR 150 million from a syndicate of commercial banks.
 The loan matures in April 2018.

-State Aid (General Activities): Romania has launched the Ro-NET project which uses structural funds to build up broadband infrastructure in areas still uncovered (middle mile funding).
+State Aid (General Activities): Romania has launched the Ro-NET project, which uses structural funds (approximately EUR 69 million) to build up broadband infrastructure in areas still uncovered (middle mile funding).
 The direct beneficiary and recipient of the all grants of state aid is the Ministry of Communications and Information Society through a project implementation unit, which will remain the owner of the newly created backhaul infrastructure.

 Data on broadband development and technologies in Romania